RedisLabs/spark-redis/doc/dataframe.md

 ### Reading previously saved DataFrame

-To read from a previously saved DataFrame, specify the table name that was used for saving.
+To read a previously saved DataFrame, specify the table name that was used for saving.
 Example:

 ```scala
 object DataFrameTests {